3 Carry On Bags You Will Love

 Style Factor 5/5

-A good looking bag, well designed to provide maximum capacity without looking bulky.
+A good looking business travel bag, well designed to provide maximum capacity without looking bulky.
 Serious enough to suit the business class set, but with an air of cool casualness.

 Value for Money 4/5